GridProtectionAlliance/go2cs/README.md

 * Each Go package is converted into static C# partial classes, e.g.: `public static partial class fmt_package`.
 Using a static partial class allows all functions within separate files to be available with a single import, e.g.: `using fmt = go.fmt_package;`.

-* So that Go packages are readily usable in C# applications, all converted code is in a root `go` namespace.
+* So that Go packages are more readily usable in C# applications, all converted code is in a root `go` namespace.
 Package paths are also converted to namespaces, so a Go import like `import "unicode/utf8"` becomes a C# using like `using utf8 = go.unicode.utf8_package;`.

 * All imported Go packages are converted into [shared projects](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=vswin) and added as a reference to the main project so that a single executable is created, i.e., packages are not compiled into external DLL dependencies.

 * Go projects that contain a `main` function are converted into a standard C# project.
 The conversion process will automatically reference the needed shared projects, per defined encountered `import` statements, recursively.
 In this manner a single executable with no external dependencies, besides .NET runtime, is created - just like its original Go counterpart.

+* Go types are converted to C# `struct` types and used on the stack to optimize memory use and reduce the need for garbage collection.
+The `struct` types can be wrapped by C# `class` types that reference the type so that heap-allocated instances of the type can exist as needed.

 * Conversion of pointer types will use the C# `ref` keyword where possible.
-When this strategy does not work, a regular pointer will be required -- because of this imported packages are marked as `unsafe` to allow pointers.
+When this strategy does not work, a heap allocated instance of the base type will be created (see [`Ref<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/goutil/Ref.cs#L37)) with an associated pointer to the heap allocated instance (see [`Ptr<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/goutil/Ptr.cs#L37), literally a reference to the reference).

+> Normal C# `unsafe` pointers do not always work since with C# (1)  pointer types in structures cannot not refer to structures that contain heap-allocated elements (e.g., arrays or slices that reference an array) as this would prevent pointer arithmetic for ambiguously sized elements, and (2) returning standard pointers to stack-allocated structures from a function is not allowed, instead you need to allocate the structure on the heap by creating a reference-type wrapper and then safely return a pointer to the reference.

 * Conversion of Go slices is based on the [`Slice<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/goutil/Slice.cs) structure defined in the [`goutils`](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/goutil) shared project.
 For example, the following Go code using slice operations: